Nolan Arenado: Personal life

 Arenado married his high school sweetheart, Laura Kwan, in December 2019.
 Their first child, a daughter, was born in August 2022.

-Arenado's favorite players are fellow third basemen Adrián Beltré of the Texas Rangers and Rockies teammate and outfielder Matt Holliday.
+Arenado's favorite players are Hall of Fame third basemen Adrián Beltré and former Rockies teammate and outfielder Matt Holliday.
 Arenado apprised that he attempts to mimic Holliday's swing "because he stayed through the ball so much."

 Longtime Dodgers play-by-play announcer Vin Scully autographed the bat with which Arenado hit his 40th home run of 2016, during Scully's last season of broadcasting, and his final series of calling Dodgers' home games.

 Josh Fuentes, Arenado's cousin, has played as a third baseman for the Colorado Rockies.

 Formerly, Arenado's agent was Scott Boras.
 As of November 2015, it was reported as Joel Wolfe of Wasserman Media Group.

 Arenado is a Christian.
 He has a tattoo on his left forearm that says Matthew 19:26.

 Arenado has a street named after him in his hometown of Lake Forest, California.